Anti-fraud startup Shape Security raises $26M in Series E round to drive global expansion

 This will be the fifth round of funding — more than $130 million — since the Mountain View, Calif.-based company was founded in 2011.
 This latest round was led by Norwest Venture Partners, Kleiner Perkins, Allegis Capital and others — including JetBlue Ventures and Singtel.

-Shape Security said that the addition of JetBlue’s investment was because it has benefitted first-hand from its fraud-fighting technology.
+Shape Security said the addition of JetBlue’s investment was because it has benefited first-hand from its fraud-fighting technology.

 The company’s primary focus is on preventing imitation attacks — such as when hackers use stolen logins or malware to walk in through the front door.
 Shape’s enterprise defense technology protects web and mobile apps against automated attacks by utilizing artificial intelligence to differentiate ordinary customers from hackers.
 Using its massive trove of data, including geolocation and even mouse movements, combined with Shape’s machine learning technology, the company says it can shut down suspicious activity and attacks in real time.
 The company’s flagship service Blackfish also protects against credential stuffing — where attackers use your stolen credentials to break into other sites.